-IIJ has retirement plan for full-time company auditors.
-The Company recorded a liability for retirement benefit for company auditors of \$1,020 thousand and \$2,350 thousand (\$29 thousand), which would be required if they were all to retire at March 31, 2011 and 2012, respectively.
+IIJ has a retirement plan for full-time company auditors.
+The Company recorded a liability for retirement benefit for company auditors of \(\xi\)2,350 thousand and \(\xi\)3,690 thousand (\xi\)39 thousand), which would be required if they were all to retire at March 31, 2012 and 2013, respectively.

-IIJ had retirement benefit plan for full-time directors, which was abolished in June 2011.
-The allowance for retirement benefit amounted to \(\frac{\pmathbf{2}}{255,330}\) thousand (\(\frac{\pmathbf{3}}{3,098}\) thousand) in consideration of their services made up to the date of abolition of the plan, and this amount will be reserved until the each directors' retirement dates.
+IIJ had a retirement benefit plan for full-time directors, which was abolished in June 2011.
+The allowance for retirement benefit amounted to \$255,330 thousand (\$2,712 thousand) in consideration of their services made up to the date of abolition of the plan, and this amount will be reserved until each director's retirement date.
 IIJ's subsidiary also has a retirement benefit plan for full-time directors.
-The Company recorded a liability for retirement benefit for full-time directors of \(\frac{\pmathbf{2}}{246,899}\) thousand and \(\frac{\pmathbf{2}}{261,849}\) thousand (\(\frac{\pmathbf{3}}{3,177}\) thousand), which would be required if they were all to retire at March 31, 2011 and 2012, respectively.
+The Company recorded a liability for retirement benefit for full-time directors of \$261,849 thousand and \$265,674 thousand (\$2,822 thousand), which would be required if they were all to retire at March 31, 2012 and 2013, respectively.

-The retirement benefits paid to retired directors and company auditors were \(\pm\)122,230 thousand and \(\pm\)20,030 thousand for the years ended March 31, 2010 and 2011, respectively.
+The retirement benefits paid to retired directors and company auditors were \(\xi\)20,030 thousand for the year ended March 31, 2011.